mathwallet/docs.mathchain.org/docs/en/launch.md

 The roadmap of MathChain launch:

+Phase 0 - MathChain Galois

+The testnet of MathChain.

 Phase 1 - MathChain Pos

 In this phase MathChain will launch with POS Consensus and mainly focus of the secret node function development and smart wallet development.